OrlandoAdrianCalciu/simple-app-js/README.md

 ## Description

 This is a Pokemondex App that uses an external [API]('https://pokeapi.co/').
-When a Pokemon is been clicked, the image and the height of the Pokemon will appear.
+When a Pokemon is been clicked, the image, the height and the weight of the Pokemon will appear.

 ## Languages